 Note: CE development does not require an internal account.
 So you may skip the step for requesting account conversion in the registration instructions.
 An internal account is still helpful for providing patches and improvements for the main repository of VTM.

-with the <url> of the repository that can be found in the web page of your CE repository.
+<url> of the repository that can be found in the web page of your CE repository.
 It can be found on the project page of the CE:

 target_path is an optional parameter.
 If you are working on multiple CEs, it may be helpful to clone different CEs into different directories named after the CE, e.g. VVCSoftware_VTM_CE1

 Note: The CE repository should have something like "JVET-?-CE?" in it's URL.
 Make sure to clone the correct CE.

 Change into the cloned copy of the repository and create a branch for checking in software, e.g.:

 To list available branches type